fyiyu091/elma_project/elma_project/README.md

 - **f**: to fillgas state
 - **a**: add gas
 - **r**: back to active state
+- **p**: park to off state

 Architecture
 ---
 - The gascar project is essentially a statemachine that has three states: off, active and fillgas.
 - Initially, the gascar model will starts at off state, event "start(press z)" will trigger the model to active state with 10 units of gases.
-- In the active state, you can use "wsad" to move the car("*"), note each movement will burn down one unit gas.
+- In the active state, you can use "wsad" to move the car(simplified by "*"), note each movement will burn down one unit gas.
 Event "addgas(press f)" will trigger the model to fillgas state.
 - In the fillgas state, you can press 'a' to add gas.
 Event "restart(press r)" will trigger the model back to active state.
 - Besides, event "park(press p)" will trigger the model from active to off state.
 - In any of the three states, you can press "q" to exit the gascar model simulation.